 Many clinical tests are used to measure executive control deficits in frontal lobe patients.
 Because fluid intelligence is correlated with all kinds of test, and because it is impaired after MD lesions, we are asking how far different clinical deficits are explained by fluid intelligence loss.

 The results show an intriguing picture.
 For some common tests, such as Wisconsin Card Sorting and Trail Making, deficits in frontal lobe patients are entirely explained by fluid intelligence.
 Since much of the frontal lobe lies outside the MD system, however, we should not expect this for all tests.
 Confirming this prediction, some aspects of executive control (e.g. social cognition, complex multi-tasking) show deficits separate from fluid intelligence.
-In some cases, the evidence suggests link to damage outside the MD system, especially the most anterior parts of the frontal lobe.
+In some cases, the evidence suggests link to damage outside the MD system.

 In a wide range of neurological and psychiatric conditions, impairments in attentional control cripple return to everyday life.
 Their assessment, however, is notoriously uncertain.
-Our methods suggest a new approach to defining distinct aspects of clinical deficit, and with Tom Manly, we are investigating their utility in patient assessment and management.
+Working with Tom Manly, we consider the use of cognitive testing in patient assessment and management.

 References: